In this article, you will learn about the following:

 Last-minute inflows and outflows

-Although we’re working to improve this, we use auto-sell to check your holdings only once, about thirty minutes before markets close.
-If you have the funds/shares to exercise an option at that time but withdraw/sell them before the option is exercised, we will not automatically sell your option.
+We use auto-sell to check the status of your holdings at thirty minutes and ten minutes before markets close.
+If you have the funds/shares to exercise an option at the time of the auto-sell check, but withdraw/sell them before the option is exercised, we will not automatically sell your option.
 Conversely, if you do not have the funds/shares available when we check your account, yet you add enough funds/shares to exercise the option before market close, we will still automatically exercise your option. -

 Late in-the-money movements